xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 We can either use the XR Gig or Mgmt interface to transfer the files.
 IOS-XR runs openssh in the linux environment on port 57722.

+We need to transfer the files to the /misc/app_host volume on IOS-XR.
-On IOS-XR, /misc/app_host is owned by root, but root access over SSH is not allowed, for security reasons.
+However, /misc/app_host is owned by root and root access over SSH is not allowed, for obvious security reasons.
 Hence, to transfer custom files to IOS-XR, we provide a `/misc/app_host/scratch` directory which is owned by the app_host group.
 The user `vagrant` is already part of the app_host group.
 {: .notice--info}